ib321/Explore-Products/README.md

   - Spring Data JPA: A module for data access and manipulation using JPA.
 - JSP: A technology for dynamic web pages.
 - JavaScript: A scripting language for web interactivity.
-- HTML, CSS, Bootstrap(3.3.6): Technologies for web design and layout.
+- HTML, CSS, Bootstrap(3.3.6), jquery(2.2.4): Technologies for web design and layout.
-- Oracle(12c): A relational database management system.
+- Oracle(11g): A relational database management system.
 - Maven(4.0.0): A build automation tool.

 ## Installation

-To install and run Explore Products on localhost, you need to have Java, Eclipse, and Oracle Database installed on your system.
+To install and run Explore Products on localhost, you need to have Java, Eclipse/STS, and Oracle Database installed on your system.
 You also need to clone the repository from GitHub using the following command:

 ```bash
 git clone https://github.com/ib321/Explore-Products.git